‘Teen Mom’ Kailyn Lowry Fears For Her Life From ‘Psycho’ Javi Marroquin

 Meanwhile, everyone is still wondering who Lowry’s new baby daddy is.
 According to In Touch Weekly, there are several possible candidates, including fellow student Tyler Hill, Teen Mom producer JC Cueva, and her close friend Chris Lopez.

-So far, many fans believe that Lopez is probably the father.
 Before Lowry made the big announcement, Lopez wrote on Twitter, “To my miracle child, I’m so sorry.”

 Lowry later favorited the post, leading many to suspect that Lopez was referring to her baby.

 #KailynLowry Chris Lopez: Why Might He Be Kailyn Lowry's Baby Daddy? https://t.co/3boQuiVAAM pic.twitter.com/ag2Ku4R7Ei